cailhuiris/motty/README.md

 </a>

 ## Motty
-Motty provides you simpler way to build mocking http server.
-It is very simple web application tool
+Motty provides the simpler way to test your client services.<br>
+It is an web application which gives you abaility to create your own custom responses.<br>
+So you can very easily to mock http responses.
+All you need to do is typing and click!

 ![Motty web application](/docs/images/main.png)